 Actions menu within the content type builder.

-Once you’re ready to delete the old version of your content type, there’s a few steps to follow.
+Once you’re ready to delete the old version of your content type, there are a few steps to follow.
 First, you must delete all of the entries using the content type.
-This ensures that you aren’t deleting the content type by accident, and that the content in your end application won’t be affected.
-Without the content type information how would your application know how the entry is constructed?
+This ensures that you aren’t deleting the content type by accident and that the content in your end application won’t be affected.
+Without the content type information, how would your application know how the entry is constructed?
 It can’t and it won’t end well.

 After removing all entries of that content type (including archived items) you can delete the content type completely.

-It's easy to make small tweaks to your content model, like adding and removing fields.
+It’s easy to make small tweaks to your content model, like adding and removing fields.
 When you add fields to an existing content type, the new field will be automatically added to existing entries.
 If the new field is required, existing entries won’t be held to the validation until the entry is updated.
-Meaning that older entries of that content type will remain published, despite the empty required field, until you make changes to that entry.
+This means that older entries of that content type will remain published, despite the empty required field, until you make changes to that entry.
 At that point, you will need to fill out the required field before re-publishing.